3 Reasons Why You Should Incorporate Unilateral Movements No Matter Who You Are

 3. They help to fix imbalances.
 Very rarely are humans considered symmetrical.
 Because of this, when performing bilateral movements we often overcompensate with one side, leaving us with an imbalance (or imbalances) that can lead to injury.
 While this imbalance may go relatively unnoticed, add in a unilateral movement and you’ll quickly see which side is more dominant than the other.
 From there you can adjust to address the issue and work towards better symmetry.

-So what are some unilateral movements?
+What are some examples of unilateral movements?

 The possibilities are nearly endless but here’s a few examples of movements I like to incorporate when training my clients: